Paribus

-Paribus is an American company and creator of the price tracking app of the same name, which syncs with a user's email account to scan for receipts and negotiates with online companies to refund the difference if there is a price drop shortly after a purchase.
+Paribus was a price-tracking service founded in 2014 that monitored online purchase receipts to identify opportunities for price-adjustment claims.

 History

 Paribus was founded in 2014 by Eric Glyman and Karim Atiyeh.
 The company is based in Brooklyn, New York.
 The name is derived from the Latin phrase ceteris paribus, meaning "all others things being equal."

-Glyman built Paribus to simplify the process of receiving a refund following a price drop, which can be complicated to track and often go unclaimed.
-He and fellow Harvard University alumnus Atiyeh conceived of the idea and started working on the concept in the summer of 2013.
-After launching in beta in September 2014, the app launched publicly at TechCrunch Disrupt New York on May 5, 2015.
+The founders developed the concept in 2013 to simplify the process of receiving a refund following a price drop. and launched a beta version of the service in September 2014, with a public introduction at TechCrunch Disrupt New York on 5 May 2015.
 Paribus released its iOS app on August 6, 2015, and its Android app on April 28, 2016.

-In October 2015, Paribus announced that it had raised $2.1 million in seed funding, following its participation in the Y Combinator summer program and Startup Battlefield at TechCrunch Disrupt NY.
-The funding round was led by General Catalyst Partners, and also included Greylock Partners, Foundation Capital, Soma Capital and Mick Johnson, Facebook's former director of product.
+In October 2015 Paribus announced a seed funding round of about $2.1 million following participation in Y Combinator and TechCrunch Startup Battlefield.
+The round was reported to have been led by General Catalyst Partners and also included Greylock Partners, Foundation Capital, Soma Capital and Mick Johnson.

 In October 2016, it was announced that Paribus had been acquired by Capital One.
-Since then, Paribus has continued to launch new products to help save users time and money and has reportedly found more than $20,000,000 in savings for their over 3,000,000 users.
+Following the acquisition, the service was integrated into Capital One’s suite of shopping and price-protection features; specific product changes and service availability have varied over time.
+As of January 2023, Capital One discontinued the Capital One Price Protection feature of Capital One Shopping.

 Software

-Paribus connects to a user's email account to scan messages for receipts from e-commerce retailers.
-The app tracks the user's purchases and, if an item goes on sale shortly after the purchase, Paribus contacts customer service departments in the user's name to file a price adjustment claim and request a refund of the difference.
-It is also able to detect coupons or promo codes that could have been applied to a purchase, and have the coupon redeemed retroactively.
+Paribus connected to a user's email account to scan messages for receipts from e-commerce retailers.
+When a qualifying price adjustment opportunity was detected, the service submitted claims on the user’s behalf to request refunds or adjustments according to the retailer’s policies.
+It was also able to detect coupons or promo codes that could have been applied to a purchase, and have the coupon redeemed retroactively.
 The app is free.
-After the acquisition closed with Capital One, Paribus users now keep 100% of the difference.
-It is available on the iPhone, iPad, iPod Touch, and on Android smartphones and tablets.
+After the acquisition closed with Capital One, Paribus users began to keep 100% of the savings.
+It was available on the iPhone, iPad, iPod Touch, and on Android smartphones and tablets.

 At its launch, the service worked with 18 major retailers, including Amazon.com, Best Buy, Walmart, Target, Macy's and Newegg.
 This list had grown to 29 retailers in the United States by December 2017.
 The company states that the average user saves between $60 and $100 per year.
 As of October 2016, it had over 700,000 users.